CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

 ## API

 - GV GVK GVR

   - GV
     Api Group & Version
   - GVK
     Group Version Kind
   - GVR
     Group Version Resource

+- Role and ClusterRole
+  An RBAC Role or ClusterRole contains rules that represent a set of permissions.
+  Permissions are purely additive (there are no "deny" rules).
+  - A Role always sets permissions within a particular namespace;
+    when you create a Role, you have to specify the namespace it belongs in.
+  - ClusterRole, by contrast, is a non-namespaced resource.
+    The resources have different names (Role and ClusterRole) because a Kubernetes object always has to be either namespaced or not namespaced;
+    it can't be both.

 ## Others